cenko/RATIR-GSFC/README.md

 	- plotratir.py

-The sandbox was meant as a place to test new code developement.
+The sandbox was meant as a place to test new code development.
 Note that any changes made to this directory will not be reflected in the repository.